- Plain flour 200g

 For the Pastry

-Rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs, working as quickly as possible to prevent the dough becoming warm.
+With the help of your fingertips rub the butter into the flour until the mixture becomes fine breadcrumbs, work as quickly as possible to prevent the dough from becoming warm.

 Heat the oven to 220C/425F/gas 7.